dojo-center/dojo-center.github.io/docs/Belt-Request.md

 * Take a moment and center on the *Mission* and *Principles* of the domain
 * Take a moment and center on the belt level competence guidance
 * Draft a story:
-  * Illustrating points of resonation and struggle with the red level material
+  * Illustrating points of resonation and struggle with the Red level material
   * Display a clear and direct experiential shift in one of the key principles
   * Use storytelling directly, through fable or alternative
   * Capture the draft in the pull request
 * Once you have a clear draft:
   * Review the story with 2 members of the community
-  * Engage a sensei to review, iterate and then publish to Medium, LinkedIn or another agreed location
+  * Engage a Sensei to review, iterate and then publish to Medium, LinkedIn or another agreed location
   * Engage the current Cirlce leader to bring the claim up for demo testing at the next Circle
   * The story may or may not be read, but you will be expcted to respond to principle and curriculum based queries
+    * Green and Red level concepts are in scope

 {% assign beltLevel = site.beltLevels | where: "value", "black" | first %}
 <img src="images/belt-{{beltLevel.value}}.png" height="50" alt="{{beltLevel.value}}" />